MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 # Structured Programming
-Learning the PRocessing Reference: Static and Dynamic
+Learning the Processing Reference: Static and Dynamic

 **CAUTION:** Repository and Website *UNDER CONSTRUCTION*